josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 A component that injects a lightweight injection token might need to invoke a method in the injected class.
 Because the token is now an abstract class, and the injectable component implements that class, you must also declare an abstract method in the abstract lightweight injection token class.
-The implementation of the method \(with all of its code overhead\) resides in the injectable component that can be tree-shaken.
+The implementation of the method \(with all of the associated code overhead\) resides in the injectable component that can be tree-shaken.
 This lets the parent communicate with the child \(if it is present\) in a type-safe manner.

 For example, the `LibCardComponent` now queries `LibHeaderToken` rather than `LibHeaderComponent`.